 - We have defied jail expansion in Los Angeles, CA since 2004 and inspired dozens of organizations and thousands of people to take up the call of “No more jails” in LA (2004- 2017 with LA No More Jails coalition; from 2017- 2020 with JusticeLA coalition).
 In 2019, CR Los Angeles and the JusticeLA coalition stopped women’s jail construction plans in Los Angeles County and succeeded in winning the war of ideas against jail expansion as the men’s replacement mental health jail plan (CCTF) was shifted to instead build a mental health treatment facility.
 The struggle continues in Los Angeles against the construction of this jail-by-another-name, as we fight against imprisonment in LA County Jail system and criminalization, and for decentralized community care resources;

-- We halted jail expansion in San Francisco, CA for the past 7 years with the No New SF Jail Coalition and are advancing the call to close the seismically unsafe jail at 850 Bryant in downtown San Francisco in 2020.
+- We halted jail expansion in San Francisco, CA for 7 years with the No New SF Jail Coalition and successfully closed the seismically unsafe jail at 850 Bryant in downtown San Francisco in 2020.

 We’ve specifically built power and campaigns with imprisoned people:

 - With imprisoned people’s loved ones, we built the Amnesty for Survivors of Hurricane Katrina campaign in New Orleans to identify, expose and stop the use of imprisonment, policing and surveillance as the state’s response to natural and unnatural disasters.

 - We founded The Abolitionist newspaper, a bilingual political education and organizing publication that reaches thousands of imprisoned people across the US for free;